Danville student a finalist in statewide invention convention

-Her vision was that the gate would slowly come up when it was safe for people to walk or come down when it was not an appropriate for them to do so.
-It is a physical barrier because more people are distracted, often due to looking at their smart phones.
+Her vision was that the gate would slowly come up when it was safe for people to walk or come down when it was not appropriate for them to do so.
+It is a physical barrier because more people are distracted, often due to looking at their smartphones.

-"I really do like to invent/create things," Kasyanju said.
-"It helps expand my imagination and understanding on how things work the way they work, as well as giving me a way to solve real-life problems.'
+“I really do like to invent and create things,” Kasyanju said.
+“It helps expand my imagination and understanding on how things work the way they work, as well as giving me a way to solve real-life problems.”

 The competition is held each year to highlight creative students in the commonwealth, said Paul Breon, a teacher at Danville Area High School, and Kasyanju’s advisor.